Isle of Skye Itinerary for 5 Days: Top Places, Map & Tips

 While the walk is relatively short, caution is needed as the trail can be boggy and unsteady.

-The Brother’s Point walk is relatively unknown, so it’s a great stop to add to your Isle of Skye itinerary if you want to get off the beaten track.
+The Brother’s Point walk is relatively unknown, so it’s a great stop to add to your Isle of Skye itinerary if you want to get a bit off the beaten track.

 Rubha nam Brathairean (Brother's Point) on the Isle of Skye